askari0102/devops26-dumbways-muwahidunasykari/Week 3/README.md

 1. Go to cloudflare's dashboard and click on DNS>Records
    <img width="1828" height="596" alt="image" src="https://github.com/user-attachments/assets/7d1c45df-1350-432f-9120-5e1a991bee7d" />

 2. Click "Add record" and input your IP address and the desired name.
 Add two records, one for the main website and one for api.
+(The IP in the image is just an example and not the actual IP of the server).
    <img width="1405" height="323" alt="image" src="https://github.com/user-attachments/assets/7f3f6911-d36f-4895-9fda-4000b72576ad" />